Research

 [Title Suppressed]

-Metalinguistic semantic views of names are sometimes written off on the ground that such views are ‘blatantly circular’ (Kripke, N&N, p.
+Metalinguistic views of proper names are sometimes written off on the ground that such views are ‘blatantly circular’ (Saul Kripke, Naming and Necessity, p.
 72).
 This article exonerates metalinguistic views from the charge of circularity.
 I begin by distinguishing a word from its associated form: while words have semantic properties, forms—which are types of sounds, inscriptions, or signs—do not.
 Quotation marks can be used to form a quote-name of either a word or its associated form.
-I argue that the impression of circularity in metalinguistic views results from the decision to resolve the ambiguity of quotation in the metalinguistic specification of meaning (and the property of name-bearing) in one way rather than the other—i.e., by taking quotation as forming quote-names of words.
+I argue that the impression of circularity in metalinguistic views results from the decision to resolve the ambiguity of quotation in the metalinguistic specification of the meaning of a proper name in one way rather than the other—i.e., by taking quotation as forming quote-names of words.
 Metalinguistic views, however, are not committed to this understanding of quotation.